-What is an Electronic Lab Notebook?
 It’s a tool that facilitates searching through studies

 One of the first things people think about when they consider moving to an electronic lab notebook is the ability to easily find things like experimental records and data.
 You get all the benefits of digital search tools to locate specific entries or keywords, and with the best platforms, you also get advanced search tools that can constrain your search and filter results by parameters such as a cell line, plasmid, or other reagent used in the experiment.

-What is an Electronic Lab Notebook?
 It’s a tool that can completely change how your team derives insight from data

 One of the most significant benefits of an electronic lab notebook over a paper lab notebook stems from the way it shifts the basic organizational unit for recording studies from the notebook to the individual experiment.
 The implications of this shift become really exciting when you think about team-based R&D.

 With paper-based record keeping, one of the challenges is that the notebook is the basic organizational unit, since you can’t remove or add pages (unless you are using a binder, which is not very defensible from an intellectual property point of view).
 It constrains each scientist to a linear, day-by-day structure which can be difficult to search through and complicated to manage if that scientist is multitasking and running small parts of different studies in a single day.

 In contrast, with an electronic lab notebook you are no longer confined to a single, linear, inflexible way of organizing your experiments.
 You can keep information from multi-day and multi-person studies organized together, making it easier to tie experimental protocols to results and to pull together data for analysis.